OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 For the database, we will typically see customers who already have a very powerful production SQL Server 2016+ Server, Azure SQL Database, or AWS RDS SQL Server monitored by DBAs already running.
 If that server has plenty of capacity, then we recommend re-using that.

-But, if you need to stand up a new server, that is more than okay, the recommendations are
+But, if you need to stand up a new server, that is more than okay.
+Our recommendations are
 - Small teams/companies or customers doing a POC with 5-10 concurrent tasks: SQL Server Express or Standard with 2 Cores / 4 GB of RAM
 - Small-Medium companies or customers doing a pilot with 5-20 concurrent tasks: SQL Server Standard or Enterprise with 2 Cores / 8 GB of RAM or Azure SQL with 50-100 DTUs
 - Medium to Large companies doing 20+ concurrent tasks: SQL Server Standard or Enterprise with at least 4 cores / 16 GB of RAM or Azure SQL with 200+ DTUs.